Wilfred/trifle/README.md

 Influences: Rust/CoffeeScript on GitHub

-### Fast Enough
+### Human Focused Performance

+When Trifle features have to decide between helping the user and helping the machine, Trifle sides with the user every time.

-The Trifle interpreter is implemented in RPython so gets a JIT for free.
-The language provides also provides basic TCO.
+That said, Trifle seeks to provide a fast implementation for this human-focused feature set.
+We do this by implementing the intepreter in RPython, giving us a JIT with little work.
+The language provides also provides opt-in TCO.

 Influences: Pypy, Scheme